rmemoria/xchema/README.md

 ## Custom validator

-You can declare custom validators in property and object level.
-These validators are functions that will validate the property or object value.
+You can declare custom validators at property and object level.
+They are functions that will check if the property or object value return true for valid values, or false for invalid values.

 This schema test if there is any whitespace in the login: